-what home automation offers – introduction
+introducing what home automation offers

-- Turn on my printer upstairs remotely because it takes 5 minutes to warm up and I’m saved a few trips between the printer and my PC.
+- turn on my printer upstairs remotely because it takes 5 minutes to warm up and I’m saved a few trips between the printer and my PC.

-- Turn off lights and devices after midnight.
+- turn off lights and devices after midnight.

-- Turn off the iron after an hours use
+- turn off the iron after an hours use

-- Change the colour of the porch light depending on the coming weather – white for snow; blue for freezing; orange for warm and purple for rain.
+- change the colour of the porch light depending on the coming weather – white for snow; blue for freezing; orange for warm and purple for rain.

-- Turn on multiple kitchen lights when you enter; turn them off later.
+- turn on multiple kitchen lights when you enter; turn them off later.
 If you enter the kitchen at night, turn on just the floor lights so that people aren’t disturbed.

-- See how much fuel or electric charge is in the car and get a notification when you need to do something
+- see how much fuel or electric charge is in the car and get a notification when you need to do something

-- Lock the car while you’re in the cinema because you’re not sure if you actually locked it.
+- lock the car while you’re in the cinema because you’re not sure if you actually locked it.

-- Remember your favourite temperature and set it.
+- remember your favourite temperature and set it.
 But don’t warm the house when no-one’s home.
 Show the room temperature on a graph over time to see if I’m wasting energy

-- Tell me the weather; today’s diary; time of the next train; or my broadband speed
+- tell me the weather; today’s diary; time of the next train; or my broadband speed

-You probably have a thermometer somewhere at home.
-Having a smarter version of it lets you do something when a certain temperature is shown.
-The device would be ‘smart’ if that was useful and ‘daft’ if it turned out to be a waste of opportunity.
-These pages show that the things we use can be improved and that it’s good to do things economically.
-If you’re ready to actually make things, work through the steps below.
-If you want to know a best way to proceed first see > intro2.
+You probably have a room thermometer somewhere at home.
+Having a smarter version of it lets you start something when a certain temperature is shown.
+My project pages nearby will show that the things we use can be improved or made to do things more economically.
+If you’d like to make things, work through the sequence below.
+The next page suggests a best way to proceed > why a platform.